Information-Theoretic Bayesian Optimization for Bilevel Optimization Problems: Introduction

 \section{Introduction}

 The bilevel optimization is a standard formulation for a decision making problem that has a hierarchical structure.
 It consists of two optimization problems nested as an upper- and a lower-level problem, in which the optimality of the lower-level problem defines a constraint for the upper-level problem.
-For example, in the computational materials design, a target property should be optimized under the constraint of the energy minimization.
 Bilevel optimization techniques is applicable to hierarchical decision makings in a variety of contexts such as inverse optimal control \citep{suryan2016handling}, chemical reaction optimization \citep{abbassi2021approximation}, and shape optimization \citep{herskovits2000contact}.

+We particularly focus on the case that both level problems are defined by expensive black-box functions, while most of existing studies assume that the lower level problem is not expensive to observe.
+For example, consider the case that the upper- and lower-objective functions are defined through simulators of a subject of interest, which can occur in a variety of scientific, engineering, and industrial fields.
+If these simulators consist of expensive computations (such as quantum-mechanical calculations), both level problems are expensive to observe.
+An example is that the simulator-based optimization of a physical property of inorganic crystals (computational materials design) under the stability constraint (energy minimization) can be seen as an instance of this class of problems.